 Disney Deluxe Resorts are the most expensive resorts at Walt Disney World, but that doesn’t mean they’re not worth the price.
 These resorts offer guests a variety of amenities and features that make for an unforgettable vacation experience.

 In this article, you’ll learn about each of the deluxe resorts at Disney, what amenities are included, and which one is suitable for you.
-Additionally, I have ranked the deluxe resorts based on the amenities they offer.
+Additionally, I have ranked the deluxe resorts based on their amenities.

 And you might be surprised at which one came in as the best!
 So read on to find out everything you need to know about the best deluxe resorts at Walt Disney World!